Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 #### Streaming

 The preferred approach is to publish embedded nodes and links.
-If your network is too large to load into memory, you ought to use `.relatedResources`to provide links to separate files for nodes and links.
+If your network is too large to load into memory, you ought to use `.relatedResources` to reference separate files for nodes and links.
 Each file ought to be formatted as a [JSON Lines](https://jsonlines.org/) file in which each line is a valid [`Node`](../reference/schema.md#node) or [`Link`](../reference/schema.md#link), respectively.

 ::::{tab-set}